 - If you’ve sent money or your personal banking details to a scammer, contact your bank or financial institution immediately.
 They may be able to help by stopping a money transfer or cheque, investigating a fraudulent credit card transaction, or closing your account if the scammer has your details.

 - If you think you have been the victim of identity theft, act quickly to avoid further damage.
-Contact iDcare, a free government-funded service who can help.
-Visit the iDcare website.
+Contact IDCARE, a free government-funded service who can help.

 - If you have been a victim of cyberbullying or harassment, visit the Office of the eSafety Commissioner for help making a complaint, finding someone to talk to, or getting advice on what to do next.